Skip to main content

 • Because each standalone division is treated as its own company, you can apply specific terminology to each division.
 For example, if you have a division for a specific industry, such as a nonprofit division, you can apply nonprofit terminology to that division.
 The terminology for the standalone division does not need to match the parent company's terminology.

 📝 Note: Each standalone division has the functionalities of a single company and is considered a company in Fathom for billing purposes.
+Contact our Support Team at support@fathomhq.com if you want to discuss billing options for standalone divisions.

-Importing a division as a standalone company
+Import a division as a standalone company

-1. On the 'My Companies' page, select the green 'Add' button in the upper right corner
+1. On the 'My Companies' page, select the green Add button in the upper right corner

-2. Choose 'Company'
+2. Choose Company

 3. Select either Xero, QuickBooks, or MYOB, depending on the parent company

-4. Select the 'import a single division option'
+4. Select the import a single division option

-6. Select one division from that company
+7. Select division(s) from that company and click Next

 The selected division will now be visible as a company on the 'My Companies' page in Fathom.
-You can update the divisional data, add a budget, analyse metrics, create a forecast, and generate reports for the standalone division like any other company in Fathom.

 QuickBooks Online standalones with class and location hierarchy